inverno-io/inverno-core/doc/reference-guide.md

 }
 ```

 As for initialization methods, you can specify multiple destruction methods but the order in which they are invoked is undetermined and inheritance is also not considered.
-Bean destruction is useful when you need to free resources that have been allocated by the bean instance during application operation (eg. shutdown a connection pool, close a server socket...).
+Bean destruction is useful when you need to free resources that have been allocated by the bean instance during application operation (e.g. shutdown a connection pool, close a server socket...).

 In case of wrapper beans, the initialization and destruction of a bean instance is delegated to the initialization and destruction methods specified on the wrapper bean which respectively initialize and destroy the actual bean instance wrapped in the wrapper bean.